Science Technology Engineering Mathematics History Thought Belief The Modern World

 In the latter, the primary aim was to contribute to setting the current human world in perspective in space and time.

-The aim in this module is to present our current understanding of the physical nature of the universe, or at least something of the range of scientific ideas about this nature, since our understanding is far from complete.
+The aim in this module is to present our current understanding of the physical nature of the universe, or at least something of the range of

-Of course the focus in describing the history of the Big Bang, the various transitions matter/energy went through during this history, the quantum nature of matter, the effects of special/general relativity is NOT to teach the mathematics of the various models that attempt to explain these, but to try to provide a visual picture/verbal description of the various phenomena, and admittedly even this will be a challenge.
+nature of matter, the effects of special/general relativity is NOT to teach the mathematics of the various models that attempt to explain these, but

 Another question that should be examined is to what extent the scientific picture of the Universe is accurate and complete.